 Today, printed catalogs are still widely used as both a sales and advertising tool (Ikea distributes over 200 million copies of its highly anticipated catalog each year), but they’ve moved out of the direct sales space.
 Why?
 Because digital technologies such as e-commerce are now able to meet that core consumer need faster and more reliably.

 A Traditional company Turns to E-commerce

 Today, Venca has grown to become a leader in the Spanish retail and fashion industry, dominating the national e-commerce market.
 The increased accessibility and flexibility inherent to the digital medium has not only bolstered Venca’s revenues, with 70% now coming from their e-commerce platform but has enabled them to grow their product offering.
 Although still focused on women’s fashion, the company now sells home textiles, small electronics and accessories, and menswear.
-Furthermore, Venca has expanded its platform to include products from external brands as Slazenger, Caterpillar or DIM.
+Furthermore, Venca has expanded its platform to include products from external brands such as Slazenger, Caterpillar, and DIM.